-The Tollway's responses to the findings identified in our audit are described in the accompanying Schedule of Findings.
+Government Auditing Standards require the auditor to perform limited procedures on the Tollway's responses to the findings identified in our audit and described in the accompanying Schedule of Findings and Responses.
 The Tollway's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.